TruaShamu/seam-carving/README.md

 - [ ] separate rendering and logic portions for cleanness
 - [ ] speed optimization (partially done)
 - [ ] performance evaluation
+- [ ] 100% guaranteed object removal (i.e. minimal amount of seams to remove so the mask is completely removed)